 2024 marks the 18th anniversary of the TEI conference.
 We also want to encourage authors to consider Studios that act as a platform for examining theory and methodology related to tangible, embodied and embedded interaction.
 We invite researchers from all career stages to discuss and develop a specific topic of relevance to the TEI community.
 These Studio proposals should contain a clear theoretical grounding around a problem or opportunity, describe a plan for applied engagement with the topic, and highlight how the outcome will provide important insights for TEI researchers and practitioners.
 Proposals need to clearly specify how such Studio results will be communicated and archived.
 Please contact studio chairs for discussing dissemination options at the conference.

-TEI 2024 will be a hybrid conference, but studios can be either on-site, hybrid or purely online.
 For reference, you can check the 2023 accepted Studios here!

 Studio proposals are considered non-archival publications, which means that copyright automatically remains with the authors.
 Accepted proposals will, however, be made available through the ACM Digital Library.